-ACE.
-Specify the number filter for this policy policy filter is specified. (policy filter status "don't-care".) is Specific: If you want to filter a specific policy with this ACE, choose this value.
+Specify the policy number filter for this ACE.
+Any: No policy filter is specified. (policy filter status is "don't-care".)
+Specific: If you want to filter a specific policy with this ACE, choose this value.
 Two field for entering an policy value and bitmask appears.